In the late 1980s, we discovered an opportunity to create a new product. By engaging with users,

 Business was booming, but without marketing, we knew we were only scratching the surface.
 We had vision.

-At the time, Bill Stewart said that "If we can add more fun, keep the perfected engineering, put it in a nice
+At the time, Bill Stewart said that "If we can get this into stores, I'm certain it will sell millions."

 When After Dark launched, we gave all Magic customers a discount to switch to After Dark since it was the successor product.